SoftUni-Internal/interactive-content/EN/06-Database-Basics/06-NoSQL-and-MongoDB.md

 It will make the `.update()` method update all entries found.

 # Deleting Entries
-To delete a single entry, you have to use the ".deleteOne()" method:
+To delete a single entry, you have to use the `.deleteOne()` method:

 ```
 db.getCollection('people').deleteOne(